 Our digitally printed Cameroon flags are produced to a high quality, durable knitted polyester.
 Generated to the Flag Institute approved design, by us here in the UK.
 Each flag is hand finished with a double sewn hem for durability, and a headband, rope and toggle suitable for attachment to any standard flagpole.
-Free Delivery on all flag orders.

 The first flag of Cameroon was adopted when the German Empire colonised the area in 1884.
 It was a black-white-red horizontal tricolour with a red shield and elephant head in the centre.

 After the first World War the League of Nations Mandate made part of Cameroon under the protectorate of Britain.
 The new flag of the British Cameroons was a blue British Ensign that features a blue field and Union Flag in the top left hand corner with the emblem of British Cameroon in the centre left.

 The League of Nations also made France a protectorate of part of Cameroon and that small area became part of French Equatorial Africa.
 The blue-white-red vertical tricolour was flown.
 In 1957, a new flag for a soon to be independent Cameroon was designed.
 It was a green-red-yellow tricolour.
 In 1960 it became part of a new constitution when Cameroon became independent.

 When British South Cameroon became independent in 1961 two five-pointed gold stars in the top left hand corner were added to the green portion of the green-red-yellow tricolour.